t3kt/raytk/src/operators/filter/slice.md

-Removes all of an SDF except for a slice along one axis.
+Takes a slice of an SDF along an axis, either removing it or everything except it.

 ## Parameters